goldin2008/Note/sysd.md

 `Offline metrics`
 normalized discounted cumulative gain (NDCG) in detail as it’s a critical evaluation metric for any ranking problem
 NDCG:
+In contrast to cumulative gain, discounted cumulative gain (DCG) allows us to penalize the search engine’s ranking if highly relevant documents (as per ground truth) appear lower in the result list.

 ***Feed Based System***